Improved Input Reprogramming for GAN Conditioning: Experiments

-We adopt the class-dependent noise setting in robust image classification~\citep{thekumparampil2018robustness,kim2017learning,khetan2017learning}.
-Clean labels of \dc{} are corrupted with flipping probability 0.4 as follows: bird $\to$ airplane, cat $\to$ dog, deer $\to$ horse, truck $\to$ automobile.
-Table~\ref{tab:cfid-affected-cifar10} reports the obtained \fid{} and \cfid{} on \gancond{} methods.
-Here, clean classes of \rg{} are less affected by label noises, while other models observe non-negligible deviations.
-All models have higher \fid{} after corrupting labels, but the gap observed in \rg{} is only $0.56$ (the clean-data \fid{} is $13.15$, reported in Table~\ref{tab:fid_supervision}), which is comparable to \grep{} and stark contrast with the increased gaps of \cg{} methods.
-In terms of \cfid{}, \rg{} shows the second smallest increase after \grep{}, while \ag{} and \ctg{} suffer from the largest degradation.
-As we can see, \irep{} methods (\rg{} and \grep{}) achieve good robustness against noisy labels.
-We conjecture that the modular design helps input reprogramming methods preserve the representation learned by unconditional generators and focus on learning the conditional distribution.
+We adopt the class-dependent noise setting in robust image classification~\citep{thekumparampil2018robustness,kim2017learning}, and corrupt clean labels with flipping probability $0.4$ as follows: bird $\to$ airplane, cat $\to$ dog, deer $\to$ horse, truck $\to$ automobile.
+Shown in Table~\ref{tab:cfid-affected-cifar10} are evaluated \fid{} and \cfid{}.
+Though label corruption causes \fid{} increases in all models, the increase of \rg{} is only $0.16$ (compared to clean-label \fid{} in Table~\ref{tab:fid_supervision}), comparable to \grep{} and stark contrast with large gaps of \cg{} methods.
+In terms of \cfid{}, \rg{} achieves the smallest score ($63.15$), and enjoys the smallest \cfid{} increases together with \grep{} ($3.5$ and $3.2$) among evaluated methods.
+Also, their clean classes are less affected by label noises, while we observe non-negligible deviations in other models.
+These results show the strong robustness of \irep{} methods against label noises.
+We attribute this robustness to their modular design, which preserves the representation learned by unconditional generators and focuses on learning the conditional distribution.
 Also, the multi-head design of the conditional discriminator contributes to preserving the separation between data of different classes.
 Thus, corrupted labels only significantly affect the corresponding classes in \rg{} (and \grep{}) while affecting all classes in the joint training of other methods (CGANs and fine-tuning).